juliacwen/audio-image-video-toolkit-ai/README.md

 ## Video Processing

+C++ modules contains a set of video processing demos and utilities for motion estimation.Each tool focuses on a specific aspect of computer vision video processing, including motion estimation,frame prediction, stereo disparity, residual computation, optical flow, and trajectory analysis.
+Refer to VideoEncodingAndVision/README.md for more details.
-C++ modules for motion estimation, video encoding, depth estimation, trajectory analysis, plus Python scripts for depth estimation.
+Plus Python scripts for depth estimation.

 ### Usage
 **C++ compilation**: